isha-patel-14/git-task/git-task-4/task4.md

 git push origin --delete feature-branch
 ```
 > ### <ins> Solution: </ins>
-is used to delete the remote branch named `feature-branch` from the remote repository .
+>it is used to delete the remote branch named `feature-branch` from the remote repository .

 <br></br>